/ Performance Technology

 Currently only fitted to just a few exclusive global marques, HSV’s brake Torque Vectoring helps reduce understeer by generating a “rotational moment” in the rear axle when the vehicle is under power.
 The vehicle’s Electronic Stability Control system detects the understeer event, applies braking to the inside rear wheel and transfers torque to the outside rear wheel.

 (A “moment” is a measurement of force being applied over distance).

-All GEN-F vehicles feature a brake package which was developed using the latest NASCAR and V8 Supercar technologies.
-This brake package not only offers a weight saving, but also improved brake feel and performance.
+All GEN-F vehicles feature a brake package which was developed using NASCAR and V8 Supercar technologies.
+This brake package not only offers a weight saving, but also superior brake feel and performance.

 Increased brake rotor diameters have enabled improvements in brake modulation and feel, making for a more responsive brake package.

 The GTS brake package features a “radical” low weight caliper design allowing for a larger, higher performing caliper without sacrificing unsprung mass.

 Magnetic Ride Control (MRC) is a semi-active suspension system, which responds to road inputs and driving conditions in real time based on information from sensors mounted to the vehicle.

 The Generation 3 MRC system, which was developed by HSV in conjunction with BWI Group, uses a 2 coil tapered slot piston design for front and rear dampers.
 This means that two coils are used per damper instead of one, making the Generation 3 system twice as fast as the Generation 2 system.

 Generation 3 MRC features 2 independent settings on Senator Signature and Grange being, Touring and Sport.
 In addition to these 2 independent settings, GTS also features a Track setting.